 Something people ask me all the time is whether I think their marketing dollars are better spent sending out “blind offers” or open-ended postcards.

-The exact wording and layout of a blind offer can vary widely (and some layouts are more effective at communicating the offer than others), but to give you an example, the two pages might look something like this…Page 1
+The exact wording and layout of a blind offer can vary widely (and some layouts are more effective at communicating than others), but to give you an example, the two pages might look something like this…Page 1 Page 2

-The primary difference between the blind offer and the postcard is that the postcard doesn’t include an offer – it just asks the recipient to respond in some way if they’re interested in selling.
+The primary difference between the blind offer and the postcard is that postcard doesn’t include an offer – they just ask the recipient to respond in some way if they’re interested in selling.

 Which Method Is Better?

-Ultimately, I think the right answer for you depends on what you’re trying to accomplish, because each option comes with some inherent pros and cons.
+Ultimately, I think the right answer for you depends on what you’re trying to accomplish, and which “battles” you’re willing to fight, because each option comes with some inherent pros and cons.

 Blind Offers – Pros:

 One huge benefit with the blind offer approach is that it allows you to peg your offer at a very low price from the very first contact.
-Before the recipient even thinks about responding to you, they’ll already know where you’re coming from and the “sticker shock” will already be over (whereas, the alternative would be to send them a ridiculous offer AFTER they’ve made up the wrong assumptions in their mind about what kind of offer you’re going to send them).
+Before the recipient even thinks about responding to you, they should already know where you’re coming from and the “sticker shock” will already be over (whereas, the alternative would be to send them a ridiculous offer AFTER they’ve made the wrong assumptions about what kind of offer you’re going to send them).

-Given that we’re going to hear the word “No” A LOT in this business, I like how blind offers allow us to get to the point ASAP, rather than hearing the wrong answer AFTER we’ve dumped a ton of time into negotiations that were going nowhere.
+Given that we’re going to hear the word “No” A LOT in this business, I like how blind offers allow me to get to the point ASAP, rather than hearing the wrong answer AFTER we’ve dumped a ton of time into negotiations (and maybe even some research) that were going nowhere.

 Blind Offers – Cons:

-In the few blind offer campaigns I’ve done, I was surprised to find that most of these deals still required a phone conversation (or two, or three) with the seller, just like a postcard with a phone number would.
+In the blind offer campaigns I’ve done, I found that most of these deals still required a phone conversation (or two, or three) with the seller before we got to the closing table.

-When I first heard about the blind offer strategy, my initial impression was that it would allow me to avoid all the time-wasting conversations with sellers and cut-to-the-chase by managing the flow of accepted offers in the mail.
+When I first heard about the blind offer strategy, my initial impression was that it would allow me to avoid all the time-wasting conversations with sellers.
 In my naïvety, I figured most of these recipients would just sign the purchase agreement and send it back to me without any questions – which isn’t exactly how the process worked for me.

-In a lot of ways, I think the blind offer approach still makes a lot of sense from the standpoint of saving time, but it can also result in a much higher cost of postage (see below) and lost deals.
-While it’s impossible to prove, my gut tells met that some sellers probably would have sold if they had received more of a “tailored” offer (one that is still very low, but high enough to fit their level of motivation).
+In a lot of ways, I think the blind offer approach still makes a lot of sense from the standpoint of saving time, but it can also result in a much higher cost of postage (see below) and lost deals – because I’ve found that some sellers probably would have sold if they had received more of a “tailored” offer (one that is still very low, but high enough to fit their level of motivation).

 Postcards – Pros: